ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 to IDEs generally in the case of the former, and GTest-aware reporting tools in the case of the latter.

+[stdout_pretty_tests_report]: ../plugins/stdout_pretty_tests_report

 ### Ceedling plugin `stdout_ide_tests_report`

-This plugin prints to the console test results formatted similarly to `stdout_pretty_tests_report` with one key difference.
+[This plugin][stdout_ide_tests_report] prints to the console test results formatted similarly to `stdout_pretty_tests_report` with one key difference.
 This plugin's output is formatted such that an IDE executing Ceedling tasks can recognize file paths and line numbers in test failures, etc.

 This plugin's formatting is often recognized in an IDE's build window and automatically linked for file navigation.
 With such output, you can select a